cad-polito-it/byron/README.md

 Byron is an [evolutionary tool](https://en.wikipedia.org/wiki/Evolutionary_algorithm): given a problem, it first generates a set of random solutions, then iteratively refines and improves them using the results of their evaluations together with structural information.
 It may be used as a coverage-driven [fuzzer](https://en.wikipedia.org/wiki/Fuzzing) and a general-purpose [optimizer](https://en.wikipedia.org/wiki/Engineering_optimization).

-Byron encodes candidate solutions as [directed](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Directed_graph) [multigraphs](https://en.wikipedia.org/wiki/Multigraph) and can produce quite complex, highly structured results, such as a realistic program with loops, interrupts, and recursive subroutines.
+Byron internally encodes candidate solutions as [directed](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Directed_graph) [multigraphs](https://en.wikipedia.org/wiki/Multigraph) and can tackle problems with complex, structured constraints.
+For instance, it may be used to create realistic programs with loops, interrupts, and recursive subroutines.

-Candidate solutions are evaluated by calling a user-defined Python function or a generic shell script, that, for instance, may use proprietary tools.
-Different types of parallelization are supported, from simple multithreading to the creation of multiple temporary directories where different subprocesses are started.
+Candidate solutions are evaluated by calling a user Python function or a shell script, that, for instance, may use proprietary tools.
+Different types of parallelization are supported out of the box, from simple multithreading to the creation of temporary directories where multiple subprocesses are concurrently [spawned](https://en.wikipedia.org/wiki/Spawn_(computing)).

 ### Installation